LLM Collaboration With Multi-Agent Reinforcement Learning: Additional Results

 By training the auxiliary and main coders to cooperate under minimal constraints (with only the problem description and their respective roles provided), diverse cooperation schemes naturally emerge.
 We present 4 representative schemes observed in our models.

-\subsection{Fallback}
+\subsubsection{Fallback}

-The most commonly observed cooperation scheme is the main agent providing a fallback for the auxiliary function.
+A commonly observed cooperation scheme is the main agent providing a fallback for the auxiliary function.
 Although prompted to use the auxiliary output, the main agent may still doubt its completeness and reimplement the solution as a backup in case of potential errors.

 For example, the problem \texttt{compare\_one(a,b)} asks to return the larger of 2 values in its original type (string, float, or int), or \texttt{None} if equal.
 Listing~\ref{lst:compare_one} demonstrates how the fallback mechanism provides an alternative in case of runtime errors in the auxiliary implementation.
 The \texttt{aux(x,y)} function converts variable \texttt{x} to a float, resulting in an operand type mismatch if \texttt{y} is a string.
 The main agent handles the type error by falling back to its secondary implementation.
 While the main implementation may still be vulnerable, this mechanism benefits small models that commonly encounter syntax and runtime errors.
 Despite some redundancy, a proper fallback can enhance code robustness.